Different corporate structures

 Regarding the securities, their establishment is regulated by different rules depending on the type of security instrument (e.g. mortgage, registered pledge over share(s), movables, receivables, bills of exchange, guarantees, etc.).
 As a mutual obligation for almost all types of security instruments granted under the Bosnia and Herzegovina law, the respective regulations require registration with the relevant local registers (Pledge Registry of Real Estate Cadaster).

 The official currency of Bosnia and Herzegovina is BAM (locally: Konvertabilna marka).
 The exchange rate is determined by the Law on CB and is linked with EUR, as 1 EUR : 1.95583 BAM.
 All payments in Bosnia and Herzegovina should be executed in BAM.
 The FX Law stipulates that payments in Bosnia and Herzegovina may be executed in foreign currency in specific cases provided under the FX Law (e.g. payments of deposit as a security, selling/leasing of real estate, foreign exchange credits between residents, etc.).
-Payment operations between Serbian residents and non-residents abroad may be executed in dinars as well as in foreign currencies through bank accounts.
+Payment operations between BiH residents and non-residents abroad may be executed in BAM as well as in foreign currencies through bank accounts.

 The FX Law also stipulates that obligation can be concluded in foreign currency, but payment is to be executed in local currency.

-Generally, all foreign documents (documents obtained from non-Bosnian registries, corporate decisions of foreign entities or documents generally signed in a foreign country) to be provided to the Bosnian authorities in the registration process are subject to certification requirements – notarization and/or legalization of the document and translation by a court sworn interpreter.
+Generally, all foreign documents (documents obtained from non-Bosnian registries, corporate decisions of foreign entities or documents generally signed in a foreign country) to be provided to the Bosnian authorities in the registration process are subject to certification requirements –or legalization of the document and translation by a court sworn interpreter.
 Thus, certification requirements for each non-Bosnian document must be determined in each specific case depending on the type of document and country of origin of the document in question.

 The banks in Bosnia and Herzegovina may request a comprehensive set of documents for opening of bank accounts due to anti-money-laundering regulations.
 These documents primarily relate to determining the ultimate ownership of a Bosnian company and depending from the case at hand, the opening of bank account may become a rather complicated and time consuming procedure.